Types of Home Care in Suffolk

 Understanding Home Care

 Receiving care at home can be incredibly flexible, adapting to the specific needs and routines of the individuals requiring the service.
-Home Care's ultimate goal is to ensure that those in need maintain their independence and dignity whilst also offering comfort and companionship.
-This type of care can encompass a wide variety of services, including but not limited to, assisting with tasks such as cleaning, cooking, personal care, and administering medication.
-It's about aiding individuals to handle all aspects of their life without necessarily moving away from home.
+The ultimate goal of home care is to ensure that those in need maintain their independence and dignity while also offering comfort and companionship.
+This type of care can encompass a wide variety of services, including, but not limited to, assisting with tasks such as cleaning, cooking, personal care, and administering medication.
+It aims to help individuals manage all aspects of their life without requiring them to move away from home.

 Hourly Care

 Hourly care is one of the most flexible and widely utilised types of home care.
 This form of care allows a carer to attend to the individual's needs for a set number of hours each day.
-The activities typically performed during hourly care include assistance with household tasks, mobility support, companionship or administering prescribed medications.
+The activities typically performed during hourly care include assistance with household tasks, mobility support, companionship, or administering prescribed medications.
 The duration and frequency of visits are typically tailored to suit the individual's needs and preferences.
+Clients remain responsible for reviewing each carer's profile, discussing their experience and training directly, and deciding whether they are suitable for their needs.

 Overnight Care